shinkangecon/ETRImeeting/README.md

 # Slides/Materials used in the ETRI meeting

+May 10: Review of Smets and Wouters with necessary dataset in Korea

 Apr.
 12: Discrete vs. Continuous time

 Mar.
 07: Modeling for the human capital accumulation